JakeMoralez/FlectoneWeb/pulse/en/docs/config/index.md

 A list is specified with messages that should not be shown, using keywords found in the message.

-::: tip EXAMPLE I WANT TO FILTER
+::: info EXAMPLE I WANT TO FILTER
 ![filter](/filter.png)

 Then you should add: